Viq111/Vivado-CI/README.md

 # Vivado-CI

+**NOTICE: The server has been brought down, please create your own server (see README in server-side folder), then just change the address in the `.travis.yml`**

 **Vivado-CI** is a continous integration system for Vivado-based projects (VHDL & Verilog).
 It integrates fully with Travis-Ci and GitHub with minimal configuration

 ## How to use for your project